atharvamaid/AI-PR-coding-assistant/README.md

 # 🤖 AI PR Coding Assistant

-An **AI-powered GitHub App** that automatically reviews Pull Requests — analyzing code changes, detecting potential issues, and posting intelligent feedback comments directly on GitHub.
+An **AI-powered GitHub App** that automatically reviews Pull Requests — analyzing code changes, detecting potential issues, and posting intelligent feedback comments line by line on the files directly on GitHub.

 Built with **Node.js**, **Express**, **Octokit (GitHub API)**, and **OpenAI GPT**.